 Think of it as home base — your primary account.
 It shouldn’t be where your savings are kept, as checking accounts tend to be a little less secure due to the risk of debit card fraud.

 Checking accounts also don’t typically come with rewards in the form of interest, but some banks offer cash-back on some debit card purchases.
 Some online banks, like Ally, do offer interest-bearing checking accounts, though the tradeoff is that you can’t swing by the bank while running errands.

-Many people tend to opt with whatever bank is most convenient, because choosing a bank can be confusing.
+Many people tend to opt for whatever bank is most convenient because choosing a bank can be confusing.
 Ally-Jane Ayers, co-founder of financial planning firm Brooklyn Fi, recommends looking into credit unions for a checking account.
 “That’s a great place to establish a relationship if you’re going to need a car loan or mortgage in the future.”

 Ayers says online banks tend to offer ATM reimbursement as well, so they’re also worth considering.
 Ultimately, as banking continues its trek toward mobile-friendliness, location is no longer the most important factor.
 Ayers said, “The proximity to a Chase or Bank of America has started to matter less.”

 Generally, a checking account is best for making purchases with a debit card and writing checks, online transfers, recurring bill payments, ATM withdrawals, and direct-deposit income.
 It is best not to keep large amounts of savings (no more than one or two months’ worth of expenses to avoid overdraft fees) in a checking account, and while some accounts bear interest, they’re not the most reliable source for earnings.

 Savings accounts are intended for just that — savings.
 Consider it a holding pen or a parking spot for any money intended for specific goals, like saving for a car, vacation, or other large expense.